jamesmaniscalco/baguettebrioche/README.md

 Alernatively, build and view the site with:

     jekyll serve

+If you don't want to use the command line, the `_build-site` executable will also build and serve the site.

 The generated site will be visible at http://localhost:4000 (check command line output to be sure).